WeiziLoveFeibao/WeiziLoveFeibao/README.md

 - 👀 I’m interested in mathmatical modeling
 - 🌱 I’m currently learning matlab
 - 💞️ I’m looking to collaborate on mathmatical modeling enthusiast
-- 📫 How to reach me no
+- 📫 How to reach me "do not reach me"
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...